NukedArea/ansible-pi-bootstrap/README.md

 # Install your operating system

+You will need [Balena Etcher](https://www.balena.io/etcher/) to flash your SD card.

 ## Rocky Linux

 Download the [Rocky Linux for Raspberry Pi](https://rockylinux.org/alternative-images).
 As the time of writing, the available version is 8.5.
-Use [Balena Etcher](https://www.balena.io/etcher/) to flash the image on your SD card.
+Use Balena Etcher to flash the image on your SD card.

+That's the only thing you have to do with Rocky Linux for Raspberry Pi.

+Boot your Raspberry Pi, find your IP address and check the password (rockylinux) is working by connecting with SSH: `ssh rocky@your.raspberrypi.hostname.or.ip`.

 ## Raspberry Pi OS

 Download the [Raspberry Pi OS
 image](https://www.raspberrypi.com/software/operating-systems/), choose the
 Lite version that correspond to your hardware.
 At the time of writing, the available Raspberry Pi OS is bullseye version.
-Use [Balena Etcher](https://www.balena.io/etcher/) to flash the image on your SD card.
+Use Balena Etcher to flash the image on your SD card.

 Remount your SD card and find the mount point, on macOS, it will be `/Volumes/boot/`, on Linux it should be something starting with `/mnt` or